-After the events that unfolded in Charlottesville, it is encouraging to hear people—especially faith leaders across the country—speak out in opposition to hate speech and the groups that advance such ideas.
+After the events that unfolded in over the last year, it is encouraging to hear people—especially faith leaders across the country—speak out in opposition to hate speech and the groups that advance such ideas.
 In my own church on Sunday, I heard these words preached from the pulpit, that we cannot claim the cross of Jesus while using it as a symbol of hate.
 As James (chapter 3) put it, cursing people who are made in the image of God is a paradox, like a spring that puts forth fresh and salty water.

 This cannot be.